Host Cameroon wins as African Cup opens under virus shadow

 Soon after, Issoufou Dayo mistimed a sliding tackle to foul Nouhou Tolo and Aboubakar kept his cool for a second time.

 A computer-generated image of a giant lion walked across the top of the stadium roof as the ceremony began, a nod to Cameroon’s team, known as the “Indomitable Lions.”
-Red, green and yellow smoke — the colors of Cameroon’s flag — burst from a giant replica of the trophy to end the celebrations.
+Red, green and yellow smoke — the colors of Cameroon’s flag — burst from a huge replica of the trophy to end the celebrations marking Cameroon's biggest sporting moment since last hosting the African Cup 50 years ago.

 FIFA President Gianni Infantino attended, as did Biya, who has been president of Cameroon since 1982.
 Biya didn’t wear a mask and neither did many of the soccer supporters.

-The 60,000-seat stadium was nearly full, even after organizers introduced a last-minute restriction that only fully vaccinated fans with proof of recent negative virus tests will be allowed into stadiums for any of the 52 games.
-The attendances are also capped at 80% of stadium capacity for games involving the home team, and 60% for other games.
+The 60,000-seat stadium was nearly full for the Cameroon game, even after organizers introduced a last-minute restriction that only fully vaccinated fans with proof of recent negative virus tests will be allowed into stadiums for any of the 52 games.
+Attendances are also capped at 80% of stadium capacity for games involving the home team, and 60% for other games.

-The tournament featuring 24 teams will still be hard-pressed to avoid being regularly disrupted by infections and outbreaks given that so many teams have had virus cases in the buildup.
-Even the opening game was affected when Burkina Faso lost players to positive tests.
+The tournament will still be hard-pressed to avoid being regularly disrupted by infections and outbreaks given that so many of the 24 teams have had virus cases in the buildup.

 “Today, by all of us being here, it shows that we believe in ourselves, that we believe in the people of Cameroon and we believe in the people of Africa,” Confederation of African Football President Patrice Motsepe said at the ceremony.
 He said it would be the best African Cup ever.